learn-co-curriculum/java-mod-4-gradle-lifecycle/README.md

   *compileTestJava*, *processTestResources*, *testClasses*, *jar*, *javadoc*, *test*, and *cleanTaskName*.

-We can get a description of each task by typing "gradle tasks --all" in the terminal window.
+We can get a description of each task by typing `gradle tasks --all` in the terminal window.

 ## Build a project